 “The main way in which this manifests itself is in the organisations’ complete control of the processes of supply and demand.
 Five centuries of free-market capitalism might never have happened.
 Am-zo, for instance, effectively controls all non-edible goods, from supply to delivery.
 Demand of a particular type of product is stimulated by reducing supply.
 This has recently happened with toothbrushes, which for months had been almost unprocurable.
 Prices rose, making them more desirable.
 Then, just as the illegal black market showed signs of moving in to redress this, Am-zo unleashed a flurry of promotions for toothbrushes of wildly different kinds.

-“After a few weeks or months, the supply was just as suddenly turned off.
-Supply dwindled, prices rose again and people, even those who had bought more toothbrushes than they might use in five years, became fretful at an impending shortage and bought more at ridiculous prices.”
+“After a few weeks the supply was just as suddenly turned off.
+Stock dwindled, prices rose again and people, even those who had bought more toothbrushes than they might use in five years, became fretful at an impending shortage and bought even more more at ridiculous prices.”

 He looked down at what he had just written.
 Was he the author of these thoughts?
 ‘Five centuries of free-market capitalism might never have happened.’
 What did that mean?
 What was free-market capitalism, anyway?